Learning how to make brown butter is a simple technique that will help you take your favorite recipes to the next level.

 In its melted state, butter that has been browned is a bright, golden yellow liquid with swirls of brown milk solid particles.
 When it softens to room temperature or even hardens to a solid in the fridge, it has a light brown color with flecks of dark brown milk solid particles.

-It’s often used as a way to intensify the flavors in baked goods — adding a delicious nutty, buttery-ness to whatever you’re making.
-But you can also use it in pasta sauces, to butter popcorn (stick the popcorn in the oven at 250F for 5 minutes after tossing it with the butter so it doesn’t get soggy), with fish or vegetables, and so much more.
+You can also use it in brown butter pasta sauces, to butter popcorn (stick the popcorn in the oven at 250°F for 5 minutes after tossing it with the butter so it doesn't get soggy), with fish or vegetables, and so much more.

-If you prefer savory dishes, try making butter noodles with brown butter and a sprinkle of parmesan.
-It’s a childhood fave made a little fancier with just one extra step.
+If you prefer savory dishes, try making this apple sage brown butter pasta with walnuts.
+Or use brown butter to make brown butter noodles with parmesan cheese; it's a childhood fave made a little fancier with just one extra step.

 - Use a skillet with a white or light colored bottom so that you can clearly see when the milk solids begin to brown.
 If you use a dark non-stick pan the particles are harder to see through the bubbles and you risk burning them.